frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Ember Support](https://www.drupal.org/project/ember_support)

-Does some stuff that ember cannot due in the theme space.
+Does some stuff that ember cannot do in the theme space.

 ## [Coffee](https://www.drupal.org/project/coffee)